 A complex app will take around $60,000 to $150,000.
 Such apps include advanced functionality, custom animations, integration with third-party services, complex back-end services with several types of database relationships, and more.

 The total project timeline, depending on the scope of your requirements, can range from 4 to 26 weeks.

-Please note that these are approximate figures for developing a mobile app, and the price cannot be accurately determined without the specifications.
+Please note that these are approximate cost to build an agricultural app, and the price cannot be accurately determined without the specifications.

 What Influences the Cost of Agricultural App Development?

 The cost of developing an agricultural app certainly depends on the software development time and the developer’s hourly rates.
 But you should also pay attention to many other factors that are necessary to successfully implement an idea.
 The most influential factors which determine the final cost to build an app are:

 Number and complexity of app features